oliyan/gitlearn/gitonibmi/DevOpsonIBMi.md

 PM2 is a process management app (built on Node.js) which is like an enhanced Task Manager for IBMi.
 It will be used to autostart, keep the node.js & java based apps persistent.

 **Install PM2**
-- Kill the Jenkins app first if already launched.
-Enter `Ctrl+c` two times on the PASE terminal to kill the currently launched Jenkins' instance.
+- Kill the Jenkins app first if already launched by entering `Ctrl+c` two times on the PASE terminal where the Jenkins is currently launched.
 - Install NodeJS =>  `yum install nodejs14`

 - Then install PM2 =>  `npm install pm2@latest -g`